| |

 • Line a rimmed baking sheet with parchment paper and set aside.

-• In a medium bowl, whisk together flour, baking powder, salt, and sugar.
-Use a grater to shave in the butter (this will make your biscuits extra fluffy!), and add to the bowl with the flour.
-Work the dough with very clean fingers or a pastry cutter until it looks a bit crumbly.
+• Use a box grater to grate the frozen butter (this will make your biscuits extra fluffy!), and add to the bowl with the flour.
+Gently pinch the dough together, or with a pastry cutter, until the dough starts to come together.
+It should look "shaggy" and not perfectly smooth.

 • Mix the vanilla and cream together in a measuring cup.